arteeecz/KeePass-plugins/README.md

 > You can set (or leave default if not used yet) entry __string value__ name (located in entry advance properties) by plugin's options.
 These string values should holds login values.

 ### Use it
+> Plugin should detect an application binaries automaticaly (can be check on plugin's option dialog).
 > Just double click on new colum on entry row and voila.